George Odlum Stadium: St Jude Hospital

 In September 2009, a fire destroyed portions of St Jude Hospital in Vieux Fort, a few miles from the stadium.
-The government of St Lucia moved the bulk of the hospital's operations to the stadium, where the large, flexible rooms beneath the stands turned out to be ideal for transformation into the main medical facility for the south of the island.
-In April 2010, Prime Minister King said that his government would be rebuilding St Jude on a site close to the stadium.
+The Government of Saint Lucia moved the bulk of the hospital's operations to the stadium, where the large, flexible rooms beneath the stands turned out to be ideal for transformation into the main medical facility for the south of the island.
+In April 2010, Prime Minister Stephenson King said that his government would be rebuilding St Jude on a site close to the stadium.

 The Ministries of Sports and Health, along with the Saint Lucia Athletics Association and the board of St Jude, agreed that for the duration of the hospital's stay in the stadium, although the facility would not be available for competition, the track and field installations could be used for training.
 For much of the 2010 season, therefore, athletics meets were held at venues as disparate as the Mindoo Phillip Park in Castries or the mini-stadium in Soufrière.

-Although at the moment the bleachers are in poor conditions as well as the roof which has begun falling off.
-Instead the faculty of the various schools have opted to use the sides of the tracks where students sit on cardboard or metal stands.
+As of August 2023, the bleachers are in poor condition as well as the roof, which has begun falling off.
+Instead, the faculty of the various schools have opted to use the sides of the tracks where students sit on cardboard or metal stands.